pran842/cheero/README.md

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.
+Include if your extension adds any VS Code settings through the `contributes. configuration` extension point.

 For example: